Michael Kegel, Bioengineering, College of Engineering

 Mentor: Elizabeth Hayes Alvarez, Religion

-The effects of the Protestant Reformation on the development of the German Peasants War of 1525
+The role of the Protestant Reformation in the German Peasants War of 1525

 Kathrine Kyrylchuk, Biology, College of Science and Technology